Cshooltz/Resume/Detailed Resume.md

   - [Artistic 3D Modeling and Rendering](#artistic-3d-modeling-and-rendering)
   - [2D Techniques and Design](#2d-techniques-and-design)
 - [Additional Skills](#2d-techniques-and-design)

+## Contact
+If you would like to contact me about a job opportunity without solicitation, please message me via GitHub or Indeed.

 ## Professional Summary
 I am a highly motivated individual who is looking to start a career in software development/engineering.
 I have a solid foundation in chemical/mechanical engineering experience (about 7 years between college and working experience), and over the last 6 months I have been, and continue to be, working hard to train myself in software development (in addition to my hobbyist efforts for most of my life).
 I am confident that with my combined skill set and experience that I will make a valuable addition to any team and look forward to gaining professional experience in software development.